MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/navigate-teams.md

 Search for anyone in your organization through the Search Bar in teams.
 You can also use the search bar results to view files, messages, and posts.

-Enjoy rich analytics through the help of polls, [surveys](https://www.office.com/launch/forms?auth=2) and [checklists](https://support.microsoft.com/office/get-started-with-lists-in-teams-c971e46b-b36c-491b-9c35-efeddd0297db) with built in reports and downloadable data.
+Enjoy rich analytics through the help of polls, [surveys](https://www.office.com/launch/forms?auth=2), and [checklists](https://support.microsoft.com/office/get-started-with-lists-in-teams-c971e46b-b36c-491b-9c35-efeddd0297db) with built-in reports and downloadable data.
 Jobs can also be assigned with the help of [Tasks](https://support.microsoft.com/office/manage-tasks-in-planner-ee61ecb0-a0bb-4c39-8682-f47fe7674f05) in planner.

 To enable [extensions](https://docs.microsoft.com/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) within a Team, use the Connectors option from the menu (…) for any channel for which the connector is required.